 Body image struggles are not a new problem for teen girls.
 Eating disorders are a subject covered in most high school health classes and many people can remember a time in their teen lives where they stood in front of a mirror, critiquing one body part or another.
 We compared ourselves to the faces and bodies we saw in magazines or movies.
 And while our exposure to how people are portrayed in the media was prevalent, it is nothing compared to the overwhelming and constant barrage of images teen girls and assigned female at birth face today through social media.

 How Does Social Media Affect Body Image?

-Parents know that teen girls can spend hours of their day on social media.
+Parents know that teen girls and assigned female at birth can spend hours of their day on social media.
 Social media can be great at connecting people, but sometimes that connection can have negative effects.
 Continuous scrolling through pictures of perfectly photoshopped people in beautiful locations, or ads for the newest way to get fit and lose weight can have an incredible negative effect on a teen girl’s mental health and body image.
 There are filters that hide all their “flaws”, or mirror angles that “best” show their shape.
 It becomes difficult to see all of those images and not start to compare themselves to what they see on the screen.